VGLoic/sc-release-process-exploration/README.md

 yarn generate-releases-summary
 ```

+REMIND ME TODO:

+1. fix type `BuildInfo`,
+2. write about deployment in README,
+3. cleanup?
+4. handle same contract within release?

-Once the summary, one can use the helpes defined in `scripts/v2/artifacts.ts`.
+Once the summary, one can use the helpes defined in `scripts/artifacts.ts`.
 As an example, here is the script for deploying the current contracts for latest release using `hardhat-deploy`

 ```ts
 // deploy/00-deploy-counter.ts